About RDA – FAR SOUTH COAST

 Seeking Applications for Committee Positions

-Applications for RDA Far South Coast Committee positions – open until 20 April 2018
+Applications for RDA Far South Coast Committee positions – now closed

 Apply for Deputy Chair and Committee positions with Regional Development Australia – Far South Coast

 Would you like to give something back to your community?
 Are you interested in leading/contributing to a committee who will focus on economic development in your region?

 Regional Development Australia – Far South Coast is seeking regional leaders with vision, drive and business experience who are able to facilitate economic development opportunities and investment for our regional communities and create jobs and growth.

 Reforms to the RDA program and a new charter were announced in August 2017.
 This includes a renewed focus on facilitating economic development by creating local jobs, attracting investment and driving innovation.

 Applications for Deputy Chair and Committee positions are sought from highly motivated and experienced people who are knowledgeable about the economic strengths and challenges of the region.